trm/slate/source/index-internal.md

-discipline[parent_relation][parent_discipline_id] | ID of parent taxonomy (optional) discipline[child_relation][inherit_children_from] | Inherit child taxonomies from specified taxonomy id (optional) discipline[child_relation][children][] | List of child taxonomy IDs (optional)
+discipline[parent_relation][parent_discipline_id] | ID of parent taxonomy (optional) discipline[child_relation][inherit_children_from] | Inherit child taxonomies from specified taxonomy id (optional) discipline[child_relation][children][] | List of child taxonomy IDs (optional) force | Force an update to the existing term rather than create a new canonical term if users exist on term